 - Processing invoices and payments

-Remember, freelance writers don’t get paid when they are sick, on holidays, or attending parent-teacher meetings — so make sure you factor this into your pricing structure.
+Remember, freelance writers don’t get paid when they are sick, on holidays, or attending parent-teacher meetings — so make sure you factor this into your prices.

 Choose to work with nice people who pay on time